• Home

 Lastly, it appears this ruling isn't just for undercapitalized banks.
 The ruling differentiates between three different types of banks:

-1. Adequantly capitalized that accept broker deposits.
+1. Adequately capitalized that accept broker deposits.

 3. Undercapitalized banks.

-All of these institutions must ahdere to the rate limits set by the "national average."
+All of these institutions must adhere to the rate limits set by the "national average."
 Why the ruling is said to only address undercapitalized institutions is unclear to me.
 If this is true, then the ruling is really a major change to the way banks, under or adequatly capitalized, can price their deposits.
 It in essence, brings everyone under the sway of a "national rate" set by the Fed.

 The ruling goes into effect on January 1, 2010 but the Fed will begin to publish this new national rate starting immediately.
 I have a call in to the Fed for further clarification and will be following this issue as the regulation becomes clearer and begins to impact the rates you are able to receive on your hard-earned savings.